-- Monitoring and evaluating the progress of children during interventions. - Focused analysis of the progress of children with SEND via regular assessment. - Targets are created and reviewed at least termly. - Learning walks and pupil interviews to evaluate the effectiveness of our provision.
+- Monitoring and evaluating the progress of children during interventions. - Focused analysis of the progress of children with SEND via regular assessment. - Targets are created and reviewed at least termly. - Learning walks and pupil interviews to evaluate the effectiveness of our universal and personalised provision.